Man Boobs Before And After Photos (9)

-Most cosmetic surgeons and plastic surgeons know that the two sides of our body are different.
+Most cosmetic surgeons and dermatologist surgeons know that the two sides of our body are different.
 The classic statement is that our two sides are sisters and not twins.
 Another part of the body where this is quite evident is the face, where one cheek may be lower or have more drooping.
 It may be related to muscle or bony differences and sometimes even skin differences!

 Dr Lanzer also sees unevenness often with the eyes and usually points out to patients that one eye may be a different shape or different height.
 Most patients do not actually notice this and certainly friends do not usually notice it.
 However, it is important for a surgeon to point this out to patients, so they do not think that it has happened from the surgery.

 Sometimes, Dr Lanzer finds that the two sides of the body are different because of scoliosis or bending of the spine.
 This may cause hips or outer thighs to project in one direction.
 It also gives the illusion that the two sides are different.